danphenderson/BlockOpt.jl/docs/src/tutorials/installation.md

 ```
 using the Julia package manager [Pkg.jl](https://pkgdocs.julialang.org/v1/).

-The [TRS package](https://github.com/oxfordcontrol/TRS.jl) is an unregistered package
+The [TRS package](https://github.com/oxfordcontrol/TRS.jl) hasn't been updated to install with
-requirement for BlockOpt.jl.
+the BlockOpt.jl supported julia release versrions ``≥`` `v1.3.0`.
+The TRS package was
+developed in an earlier release of Julia.
+The BlockOpt trust-region subproblem solve
+uses `trs_small` from an updated version of TRS using the current Pkg.jl `.toml` system.
 There is an open pull-request to merge the
-[forked branch](https://github.com/danphenderson/TRS.jl) of TRS.jl used in this packages
+[forked TRS branch](https://github.com/danphenderson/TRS.jl) used in BlockOpt.jl
-trust-region subproblem solve.
-The pull request focuses on updating the master branch to the latest
-evolution of the Julia package management system.